AGENDA

 To close the event, we’ll gather for an informal discussion in the exhibition area.
 Grab a cup of coffee, generously sponsored by Socomore, join the conversation and exchange your final thoughts in a relaxed setting.

-• Navigating the long haul: approaches to managing projects over 25-40 Years
+• Navigating our new US reality: approaches to managing projects over 20-30 years

-• Addressing the long-term planning: balancing investment, performance, and longevity
+• Long-term planning: balancing investment, performance, and longevity

-• Maintenance & upgrades to sustain performance: identifying priorities
+• Maintenance & upgrades: identifying priorities to sustain performance

 Q&A - Engage fully to ensure you gather all the valuable information